jamesleesaunders/d3-x3d/README.md

 #### Charts

 The `chart` modules are higher level, pre-combined components, making it even simpler to quickly create charts.
-All the charts typically include an axis and one or more of the other components above.
+All the charts typically include a viewpoint, axis and one or more of the other components above.

 | Function                        | Description                     |
 | ------------------------------- | ------------------------------- |